badimirzai/robotics-verifier-cli/CONTRIBUTING.md

 #### Not in current scope for the core

-These are not accepted in the core CLI today.
-They may be explored in separate modules or future layers **if they can be justified by real-world usage**.

-- LLM or AI-driven decision-making in core logic
-- Commercial marketplace, billing, or platform expansion
-- Hidden network calls, auto-scraping, or implicit remote dependencies

 **Rationale**:
 The project is currently focused on deterministic, auditable checks.
 Exploration of these areas may happen later only if they do not undermine that goal.